LiNk-NY/NCC/README.md

 5. Run the `R/validation.R` script for obtaining some helper functions to validate and recode the data.

-6. Open `R/analyzeNCC.R` and run the analysis interactively.
+6. Open `R/reshapeToLong.R` and run the script to change the data from wide to long format.
 Please note, this script will source the previous scripts.
+This is useful if you have already saved the wide format `rds` file previously.

+7. Open the `R/ncc_msm_analysis.R` script and run the analysis interactively.
+Please note that `BiocParallel` is a Bioconductor package and should be be installed as indicated in the script.

 # Issues